What is Deductible in Car Insurance?

 - Consider your car’s value and how much your spare parts could cost.

-- Remember insurance is intended to safeguard you in the event of a financial setback, rather than covering minor losses you are able to pay out of pocket easily
+- Remember insurance is intended to safeguard you in the event of a financial setback, rather than covering minor losses you can pay out of pocket easily

 - Compare car insurance prices and deductibles before making a purchase.

 All in all, picking the right deductible is a personal choice based solely on your own budget.
 It’s important to strike an even balance between your car insurance rates and deductibles.
 Remember, the lower your deductible, the higher your rates will be.
-So, start comparing car insurance offers in Saudi online.
+So, before making a decision, it’s worth taking the time to explore your options and compare different car insurance offers.
+One effective way to do this is by using a price comparison website, which allows you to easily compare comprehensive car insurance plans from various providers in Saudi Arabia.